mikegetz/godrudge/README.md

 DISCLAIMER:

-This project is just a fun project and is not an official client to Drudge.
-The implementation is fragile since it relies on parsing the HTML DOM of the website which has no strict contract unlike an API.
-A small change to the website can easily break this.
+This project is an independent, unofficial implementation and is not affiliated with or endorsed by Drudge.
+It is provided for educational and experimental purposes only.

+Please note that this implementation relies on parsing the website’s HTML DOM, which, unlike a formal API, does not adhere to a fixed contract.
+As a result, any modifications to the website’s structure may cause the implementation to break.
+Users should be aware of these limitations when using this package.

 Example Usage: